-- 3.1 Improvement of operational economics and nuclear power plants flexibility - 3.2 Human and organisational factors - 3.3 Implementation of advanced digital technologies and solutions for cybersecurity - 3.4 Improvement of core management modelling tools and core monitoring and instrumentation - 3.5 Water chemistry and low-level waste management - 3.6 Radiation protection
+- 3.1 Improvement of operational economics and nuclear power plants flexibility - 3.2 Human and organisational factors - 3.3 Implementation of advanced digital technologies and solutions for cybersecurity - 3.5 Improvement of core management modelling tools and core monitoring and instrumentation - 3.5 Water chemistry and low-level waste management - 3.6 Radiation protection

-4. Technical Area 4 (TA4) - Integrity Assessment of Systems, Structure and Components
+4. Technical Area 4 (TA4) - Integrity Assessment of Structures, Systems and Components

-Safety-classified SSCs of a NPP have to function when called upon with a high level of reliability, based on conservative assumptions and methods, not only for normal operation, but also for anticipated events, transients and accidents as well as postulated events, in other words Design Basis Events (DBE) and Design Basis Accidents (DBA).
+Safety-classified SSCs of a NPP are required to function with a high level of safety and reliability.
+Safety justifications are supported by methodologies and various assumptions that are generally conservative and need to take account not only of normal operation, but also for anticipated events, transients and accidents as well as postulated events.
+These can be classified as Design Basis Events (DBE) and Design Basis Accidents (DBA).
 Furthermore, SSCs also need to function under postulated conditions beyond DBE and DBA.
-Such postulated conditions are denoted Design Extension Conditions (DEC) and under such conditions the reliability may be shown with realistic assumptions and methods.
-Equipment in a NPP therefore needs to be environmentally and seismically qualified.
-Long-term operation (LTO) of NPPs entails reliable equipment function in all safety-classified SSCs.
-This is ensured via appropriate maintenance, replacement and repair strategies through an appropriate plant life management (PLiM), so that the equipment is able to perform its intended function in a reliable and safe manner throughout its lifetime or intended time of use.
+Such postulated conditions are denoted Design Extension Conditions (DEC) for which less conservative and more realistic methodologies and assumptions can sometimes be considered.
+Components and equipment in NPPs therefore need to be environmentally and seismically qualified.
+Long-Term Operation (LTO) of NPPs entails reliable component and equipment function in all safety-classified SSCs.
+This is ensured via appropriate maintenance, replacement and repair strategies through an appropriate plant life management (PLIM) system, so that components and equipment are able to perform their intended function in a reliable and safe manner throughout their lifetime or intended time of use.